dstrick17/DacNet/paper.md

 since the paper’s publication.
 Specifically, we found that the use of Focal Loss, the AdamW optimizer with weight decay, Color Jitter for data augmentation, ReduceLROnPlateau scheduling, and per-disease F1 threshold tuning substantially improved model stability and performance across all 14 thoracic disease classes.
-Our model, "DannyNet," achieved a strong balance between interpretability and predictive power, reaching an average AUC of 0.85 and an F1 score of 0.39.
+Our model, "DacNet," achieved a strong balance between interpretability and predictive power, reaching an average AUC of 0.85 and an F1 score of 0.39.
 These results highlight the potential for targeted enhancements to significantly improve performance on imbalanced and clinically relevant datasets like NIH